pierreosselin/structureaware/README.md

 ## TODO

+Code
-- [ ] Work out how voting works when using community (see cert/temp/communityaware)
+- [x] Work out how voting works when using community (see cert/temp/communityaware)
+- [ ] Refactor voting so its simpler
 - [ ] Get certificates for synthetic example and plot like in the Gunnemann paper
 - [ ] Merge generate_data.py and data.py so download generates the data.
 Use torch_lightning seed everywhere.
 Save data generating parameters in raw and check in download if theyve changed?
-- [ ] Perturb.py can be split into Bernoulli and community
+- [x] Perturb.py can be split into Bernoulli and community
-- [ ] Understand how the Gunnemann code works (including the correction and batching).
+- [x] Understand how the Gunnemann code works (including the correction and batching).
 Try a JAX perturb vs Gunnemann implementation for Bernoulli
-- [ ] Add argparseconfig support
+- [ ] Add argparseconfig support and print args for scripts
+- [ ] Seperate configs into data/training and voting/certification

+Theory
+- [ ] Is there a nicer way to make framework more general and reduce compute?